 What exactly are the right questions?
 When speaking with a prospect, the right question will allow them to respond at length.
 Posing a yes or no question enables them to say “no, thank you” to your entire offering.

 Instead of asking: “Would you like to hear how this product could benefit your project?”
 Ask, “What’s the top priority for you and your business throughout this project?”
 Depending on how they answer, tailor your response to address how your product or service meets their priority.

-We recommend that you write your sales questions with the goal to learn more about your prospect, not just to sell.
+To improve your calling skills, we recommend that you write your sales questions with the goal to learn more about your prospect, not just to sell.
 Also, you may want to revisit your questions if they’re hyper-focused on pushing your product or service.

 The third step in creating urgency is to know the product or service your prospect provides and the industry in which they operate.
 Understanding your prospect’s common pain points will help you address their concerns while building your prospects’ confidence with industry knowledge.
 In addition, this bit of research may be refreshing to managers who are contacted by inexperienced or under-informed sales reps.